Cops vs. Thugs: Plot

-Depserate to gain revenge against Kawade and Tomoyasu, Hirotani and his remaining men kidnap Yoshihura and hold him hostage just as Hirotani's arrest warrant arrives.
+Desperate to gain revenge against Kawade and Tomoyasu, Hirotani and his remaining men kidnap Yoshihura and hold him hostage.
 The police mobilize and attempt to besiege the hotel, but all attempts to convince Hirotani to surrender are unsuccessful.
-Kawamoto, a friend of Hirotani's right-hand man Tsukahara, is killed after unsuccessfully asking Tsukahara to negotiate in Hirotani's place.
-Kuno is then recalled to defuse the situation, and he manages to infiltrate the hotel, rescue Yoshihura, and subdue Hirotani after the hotel is tear-gassed.
-Kuno then arranges a deal with Kaida in exchange for Hirotani: the Kawade family will be disbanded, Hirotani and Tsukahara will be given light prison sentences, and Kaida will admit that Kuno was correct about how to deal with the gang.
-If he refuses, he will leave and threaten to expose the corrupt officers in the police force, himself included.
+Kawamoto, a friend of Hirotani's right-hand man, Tsukahara, is killed after unsuccessfully asking Tsukahara to negotiate in Hirotani's place.

+Kuno is then recalled to defuse the situation, and he manages to infiltrate the hotel, rescues Yoshihura, and subdues Hirotani after the hotel is tear-gassed.
+Kuno then arranges a deal with Kaida in exchange for Hirotani: the Kawade family will be disbanded, Hirotani and Tsukahara will be given light prison sentences, and Kaida will admit that Kuno was correct about how to deal with the gangs.
+If Kaida refuses, Kuno will leave and expose the corrupt officers in the police force, himself included.

-Kaida accepts the deal and Hirotani has his men surrender themselves and their weapons.
-As they give themselves up, Hirotani asks Kuno to remove his cuffs, and he obliges.
-After he is led out, Hirotani breaks free and attempts to take Kaida hostage with Tsukahara.
-After a tense standoff, Kuno pulls out his pistol and shoots Hirotani several times, killing him.
-An epilogue states that Kaida resigned from the force two years later and took up a position with Nikko Oil.
-Kuno meanwhile had been transferred to another city as a patrolman.
-One night after the end of his shift, he comes upon a crashed car at the exit of a tunnel whilst being followed by a truck.
-When the truck catches up with him and refuses to obey his signals, it runs over and kills him.
+Kaida accepts the deal, and Hirotani has his men surrender themselves and their weapons.
+As they give themselves up, Hirotani asks Kuno to remove his cuffs, and he obliges as a final favor.
+After he is led out, Hirotani and Tsukahara break free and attempt to take Kaida hostage.
+After a tense standoff, Kuno pulls out his pistol and fatally shoots Hirotani.

+An epilogue states that Kaida resigned from the force two years later and took up a midlevel position with Nikko Oil.
+Kuno meanwhile, had been transferred to another city and demoted to a patrolman.
+One night, he is followed by a truck.
+Kuno comes upon a crashed car and signals the truck to slow down, but the truck runs him over and kills Kuno.